Sellf/docs/source/includes/_pipelines.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the pipeline to retrieve
+ID | The unique identifier of the pipeline to retrieve